 Our non-technical vacancies can be found on our main vacancies page.

 At Solar Monkey, our goal is to enable solar to be the world’s leading power supply, and we accomplish that with software that makes solar power systems more affordable, secure and reliable.
 We do so in a very open and warm environment, where everybody can have his or her say on company values, structure, and policies.

 Our main product is our design software, where our users can quickly design all kinds of solar panel systems, and get a highly accurate yield calculation.
 We base our predictions on climate data, system specifications and advanced shadow analysis.
-Our application is an advanced piece of software, that extracts information from GIS data, runs distributed over a dozen of servers and uses the latest HTML5 canvas to facilitate easy Geospatial editing tools for the end user.
+Our application is an advanced piece of software, that extracts information from GIS data, runs distributed over a dozen of servers and uses the latest HTML5 canvas to facilitate simple to use Geospatial editing tools for the end user.

 We combine in-person and online communication (through Basecamp & Zoom) – where it might not surprise you that the business side leans toward the former and the development team leans a bit toward the latter form of communication.
 This enables a very flexible working place.
 Nobody tells you where or when to work, trusting that you know best how to build on your own strengths.
 This also means that working remote or part-time remote is common.
 Most of our developers work a few days a week in the office and the rest from elsewhere.

 Nowadays we have almost a full continuous delivery pipeline running.
 Everything we do runs in Docker containers.
 We’ve written a small helper app that uses Hashicorp’s Nomad to schedule those containers in our production and test environments.
 We are slowly expanding this into a commit-to-deploy trunk-based integration strategy.